very-good-science/our-handbook/book/template/research-environment/one-to-ones.md

 The same goes if you want to show them something in the lab
 - If you go to your supervisor with a problem, try to also think of a solution
 - Your supervisor is a busy person, make sure you use your time with them wisely and that you are fully engaged

+## Group meetings
+See the expectations for [group meetings](template/research-environment/group-meetings.md).